aaaimx/water-infra/README.md

-# Infrastructure - documentation.
+# WaterAI - Infrastructure - documentation.
 ```
-on this repository you can found all code relationated with infrastructure for a bootcamp project
+on this repository you can found all code relationated with infrastructure for a water ai project
 ```

 ### Pre-requisites.